For the Receiving Parent/PWC

 - Following the application, CMS will source income information direct from HMRC and will notify the paying parent of their proposed maintenance.
 After approximately 14 days, the final calculation is completed, and notifications are issued to you and to the Paying Parent.

 - The Final Calculation will include a pay schedule outlining payments and their due date, upto the next Annual Review.

 - If either parent disputes any of the information used, a Mandatory Reconsideration request must be made within one month.

 - If you believe the Paying Parent has income that has not been declared, or not included within the calculation, you may want to consider an application to the variation scheme.

 - Variations can look at other aspects of the Paying Parent's finances that are not automatically considered by the formula, such as Dividends, Rental Income, Diverted Income, and ownership of Assets in excess of £31,250.

 - It’s important to ensure that any alleged debt is accurate.
 Do not budget or expect to receive any stated amount of arrears as CSA/CMS can not guarantee payments.

 - The current Arrears Strategy will see billions of oustanding historical child support arrears being deemed uncollectible.
 Others will be collected as a very low priority.

-- Notify CMS as soon as payments begin to differ from the pay schedule to prevent large arrears accruing.
-Request that the case is moved to Collect and Pay scheme if persistent non payment/short payments are received.
+- Notify CMS as soon as payments differ from the pay schedule issued to you.
+If the full payment has not been received, ask that the case is moved to Collect and Pay scheme.

-- There are a range of enforcement powers to collect arrears, including deducting money from salaries and money direct from bank accounts.
-Bailiffs can be instructed to recover arrears and in cases involving more substantial debt, a charge may be placed against the Paying Parent's home (or other property) and if necessary, a sale of the property can be forced.
+- CMS have a range of enforcement powers to collect arrears.
+They can deduct money from salaries or from bank accounts.
+Court orders can be applied for, which allows CMS to then instruct Bailiffs or place a charge against the Paying Parent's home (or other property) which can, if necessary, be sold by force.